 Trauma counselling in Nelson, BC

 There's a gap between knowing you're safe and actually feeling safe.
 Your body remembers what happened—sometimes through flashbacks and panic, sometimes as a persistent sense that something's fundamentally wrong with you, constantly bracing for the next crisis, or finding that closeness feels like danger.
-Talk therapy can help you understand your trauma, but healing requires working with where it lives: in your body and nervous system.
+Talk therapy can help you understand your trauma, but healing requires working with it where it lives: in your body and nervous system.

 A somatic approach to healing trauma